isdrupter/mqirc/README.md

 # Usage:

-- To bridge mqtt traffic on your localhost from topic shell/incoming and to topic shell/outgoing , to an irc server in channel #mqtt: python mqirc -s  'shell/outgoing' -t  'shell/incoming' -m localhost -i '#mqtt'
+- To bridge mqtt traffic on your localhost from topic shell/incoming and to topic shell/outgoing , to an irc server in channel #mqtt: python mqirc -s  'shell/outgoing' -t  'shell/incoming' -m localhost -c '#mqtt' -i localhost -I 6667
 - To send a message, type "@cmd \<message to send here\>"

 # TODO: